 Flexible content and program length to fit your library’s needs and interests.

 With a repertoire of about 400 melodies and 50 dances from over 20 cultures, the Hi-Dukes program is very flexible with what can be presented.
 Programs can focus on a specific area of interest such as Chanukah / Christmas ethnic holiday music, or on a specific ethnicity like the Greek, Gypsy, Jewish, Scandinavian, or Balkan cultures.
 Special all-American music programs are also available.

 So, whether your library needs a group that can highlight the theme of your reading series or needs a program that focuses on a specific culture, we are happy to talk about how a Hi-Dukes presentation will enhance the experience of your patrons.

 Interactive history lectures for adult audiences

-In addition to youth and family programming, Jutta & the Hi-Dukes offers interactive programs with a number of interesting topics geared towards adult audiences.
+In addition to youth and family programming, Jutta & the Hi-Dukes offers interactive lectures with a number of interesting topics geared towards adult audiences.

-For the 200th anniversary of Illinois incorporating as a state, the band developed: 200 Years of Illinois: A Musical Look at Ethnic Illinois.
+For the 200th anniversary of Illinois incorporating as a state, the band developed: 200 Years of Ethnic Illinois: A Look at the Cultures Which Shaped Our State.

-This musical lecture sweeps across the prairie of Illinois history giving you a bird’s eye view of culture in this state.
+This lecture sweeps across the prairie of Illinois history giving you a bird’s eye view of culture in this state.
 Since its incorporation in 1818 and even before then, Illinois has been a crossroads for water and rail travel, attracting people from across the world.
 Your patrons will hear how ethnic groups and their skills created the conditions that set the stage for the next wave of immigrants to arrive.
-The audience will also experience some of the traditional music these immigrants brought with them from Greece, Ireland, Sweden, Bulgaria, and many, many other cultures.
-In this fascinating exploration of Illinois history, as the band always likes to do, they invite everyone to participate through singing, drumming, and even dancing.
+The audience will also experience some of the traditional music these immigrants brought with them from Greece, Ireland, Sweden, Bulgaria, and many other cultures.
+In this fascinating exploration of Illinois, just as in all the band’s other programs, everyone is invited to participate by singing, drumming, and even dancing with the band.